(+$13.8 million, FY 2011 total, $72.5 million)

 Since 1995, the Construction of Research Facilities (CRF) appropriation has funded building construction and the safety, capacity, maintenance, and major repairs (SCMMR) of NIST's physical plant.
-Although recent increases to SCMMR have led to improvements in these facilities and infrastructure, the current state of NIST facilities—whether measured in terms of safety, capacity, or state of repair—remains a serious impediment to NIST's mission.
-Funding for renovations has not kept pace with NIST needs—an independent study recommended increased funding for SCMMR over the amount available in FY 2008.
-The failure rate of major building systems such as air-handling systems and piping systems has increased dramatically in the last five years.
-NIST's aging facilities and their extensive backlog of deferred maintenance and repairs have resulted in lost productivity and increased costs.
+Although recent increases to SCMMR have led to improvements in these facilities and infrastructure, funding for renovations has not kept pace with NIST needs.
+Independent studies recommend increased annual funding for SCMMR equal to three to four percent of the value of the facilities or $70 to $80 million.

 Proposed NIST Program

-repair and replacement of aging mechanical and electrical systems
+- repairing and replacing aging mechanical and electrical systems;

 - removing hazardous materials and upgrading site alarm systems;

 - improving energy conservation, expanding steam and chilled water generation, and replacing or upgrading site utility systems;

 - repairing and replacing structural, civil, site environmental, and conveying systems;